stsievert/salmon/docs/introduction.rst

 2. Select the "Oregon" region (or ``us-west-2``) in the upper right.
 3. Go to Amazon EC2
 4. Launch a new instance (the big blue button or square orange button).
-5. Select AMI ``ami-0e804e857258e967e`` titled "Salmon" (it appears in Community AMIs after searching "Salmon").
+5. Select AMI ``ami-0e804e857258e967e`` titled "Salmon".
+It appears in Community AMIs after searching "Salmon".
-6. Don't click the big blue button yet -- continue to the rules page.
-Here's a image description:
+6. Don't click the big blue button yet.
+Continue to the rules page, and add these rules:

 .. image:: imgs/networking-rule.png
    :width: 80%
+   :align: center

 Then after this AMI is finished launching and initializing, go to